alfredosorio/Online-Media-Butler/Readme.md

 # Features

-- You can place the 'Online Media Butler' shortcut wherever you want.
+- You can install the application wherever you want.
 - Multiple instances of the application can be opened for simultaneous downloads.
 - If the window is closed, the download will stop.
 - Partial downloads can be continued by pasting the same link.